sophielrt/Pokemon_Top_Trumps/README.md

 ### Homepage UI
 ![Homepage UI](./assets/readmefile-assets/ui-homepage.JPG)
-![Homepage how to play UI](./assets/readmefile-assets/ui-homepage-howtoplay.JPG)
+User Story 1 "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 2 Pokémon replica fonts, Pokémon inspired colour palette from Pokémon Go and Pokémon Unite and has a Pokémon card themed background image.
+The User Interface of this page answers user story 1.

+![Homepage how to play UI](./assets/readmefile-assets/ui-homepage-howtoplay.JPG) User Story 1 "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 1 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go.
+The User Interface of this page answers user story 1.

+User Story 5 "As a casual gamer, I want simple rules that are easy to understand so I can quickly get into the game."
+This page has a simple layout and shows rules in easy bite-sized bullet points.
+Sections on this page include Objective, Game Setup, How to Play, Strategic Thinking and Game Controls.
+The sections have been clearly highlighted to make it quick to read to help users start the game as quickly as possible.
+The User Interface of this page answers user story 5.

 ### Ready to Play UI
-![Ready to play UI](./assets/readmefile-assets/ui-readytoplay.JPG)
+![Ready to play UI](./assets/readmefile-assets/ui-readytoplay.JPG) User Story 1 "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 2 Pokémon replica fonts, Pokémon inspired colour palette from Pokémon Go and Pokémon Unite and has a Pokémon card themed background image.
+The User Interface of this page answers user story 1.

 ### Game UI
 ![Game UI](./assets/readmefile-assets/ui-game.JPG)
-![Game how to play UI](./assets/readmefile-assets/ui-game-howtoplay.JPG)
-![Game Trainer's card flipped UI](./assets/readmefile-assets/ui-game-trainerscard.JPG)
-![Game both cards flipped results UI](./assets/readmefile-assets/ui-game-bothcards.JPG)
-![Game results modal UI](./assets/readmefile-assets/ui-game-resultsmodal.JPG)
+User Story 1 "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 1 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and the Pokémon cards contain a Pokéball image.
+The User Interface of this page answers user story 1.

+![Game how to play UI](./assets/readmefile-assets/ui-game-howtoplay.JPG) User Story 1 "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 1 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go.
+The User Interface of this page answers user story 1.

+User Story 5 "As a casual gamer, I want simple rules that are easy to understand so I can quickly get into the game."
+This page has a more concise version of the How to Play guide from the home page, making it quick to refresh the user's memory, as it contains all the key points.
+This page has a simple layout and shows rules in easy bite-sized bullet points.
+Sections on this page include How to Play, Stats Explained, Strategy Tips and Scoring.
+The sections have been clearly highlighted to make it quick for the user to find the points they need.
+The User Interface of this page answers user story 5.

+User Story 7 "As a nostalgia seeker, I want straight forward game play without all the complexities that typically come with modern gaming."

+![Game Trainer's card flipped UI](./assets/readmefile-assets/ui-game-trainerscard.JPG) User Story 1 "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 1 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and the Pokémon cards contain a Pokéball image and an image of a Pokémon from the PokeAPI.
+The User Interface of this page answers user story 1.

+User Story 2 "As a Pokémon fan, I want to see authentic and correct Pokémon data."
+This page contains data from the PokeAPI, this is a database which contains information about all Pokémon from the Pokédex.
+The User Interface of this page answers user story 2.

+User Story 6 "As a nostalgia seeker, I want the cards to flip so I can relive memories."
+Once the user presses start game their card flips, showing their stats as you can see on the screen, whilst their opponent's card remains faced down.
+The User Interface of this page answers user story 6.

+User Story 7 "As a nostalgia seeker, I want straight forward game play without all the complexities that typically come with modern gaming."

+![Game both cards flipped results UI](./assets/readmefile-assets/ui-game-bothcards.JPG) User Story 1 "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 1 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and the images of the Pokémon on the cards from the PokeAPI.
+The User Interface of this page answers user story 1.

+User Story 2 "As a Pokémon fan, I want to see authentic and correct Pokémon data."
+This page contains data from the PokeAPI, this is a database which contains information about all Pokémon from the Pokédex.
+The User Interface of this page answers user story 2.

+User Story 6 "As a nostalgia seeker, I want the cards to flip so I can relive memories."
+Once the user selects their stats their opponent's card will flip over.
+Then the results for the round will be displayed on the screen.
+Once the user selects next round both cards flip back over then after a few seconds their card flips so they can see their stats again so they can select which they would like to play.
+The User Interface of this page answers user story 6.

+User Story 7 "As a nostalgia seeker, I want straight forward game play without all the complexities that typically come with modern gaming."

+![Game results modal UI](./assets/readmefile-assets/ui-game-resultsmodal.JPG) User Story 1 "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 1 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and Pokémon Unite.
+The User Interface of this page answers user story 1.

+User Story 4 - "As a casual gamer, I want a game which I can play quick rounds of."
+The game lasts for 5 rounds then a pop up is shown with the results.
+The user is asked if they would like to play again.
+If yes the game will reset and another 5 rounds will be played.
+If no the user will be returned to the home page.
+The rounds being limited to 5 gives the user the opportunity to play quick rounds and then leave the game if needed.
+The User Interface of this page answers user story 4.

 ### 404 Page UI
 ![404 page UI](./assets/readmefile-assets/ui-404page.JPG)
+User Story 1 - "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
+This page uses 2 Pokémon replica fonts, Pokémon inspired colour palette from Pokémon Go and Pokémon Unite and has a Snorlax image.
+The User Interface of this page answers user story 1.

+!!Show pages Responsive.
+As a casual gamer, I want a game which works on different devices, so I can play at home or on the go.

 ## Features